 One of the best uses of 3D scanning technology is reverse engineering.
 Reverse engineering involves altering a 3d scanned digitization of a physical part.
 3D scanning captures the exact shape of an object.
 This allows for the manipulation of that object digitally.
 If a part needs to be quickly altered, 3D scanning is great for capturing the shape of the object and then digitally adding the alterations.
 This altered part can then be 3D printed and tested, without needing to incur high costs of alternative prototyping methods.

-Our 3D scanner also allows BCIS to perform wear testing on all of our foundry and machine tooling.
-This shows BCIS the wear patterns that customer tooling is developing and gives BCIS a proactive approach towards tooling modifications and tooling refurbishments.
+Our 3D scanner also allows BCI to perform wear testing on all of our foundry and machine tooling.
+This shows BCI the wear patterns that customer tooling is developing and gives BCI a proactive approach towards tooling modifications and tooling refurbishments.

 Let Us Be Your Solution